Gaming monitors are often overlooked when talking about the most essential gaming gear.

 6. LG 32 inch

 A newer and more expensive version of the LG monitor on the number 10 spot.
-Which basically does everything the other one does, but a lot better, as well as some brand new features and improvements.
+Which does everything the other one does, but a lot better, as well as some brand new features and improvements.
 Making the extra buck, well worth it.

 Click for Full Review